volpatto/pdeco/README.md

 To document results and for the sake of reproducibility, we use `jupyter notebook`s.
 We provide a `requirements.txt` file in case you want to have the same development environment we have (for instance, you can create an environment with [venv](https://docs.python.org/3/tutorial/venv.html)).
 We use `Python >= 3.6`.

+## Required packages
+For the utilized packages, see the [requirements](https://github.com/Tungdil01/pdeco/blob/main/notebooks/requirements.txt).

 ## How to use (and modify) the code?

 Open the "notebooks" folder.
 You will find seven codes .ipynb: